 Of course, there are many factors which contribute to their behaviour in class – peer pressure, identity issues, social awkwardness – but many times if you are able to connect with them they can be the best students you’ve ever had the pleasure of teaching.
-One very important aspect of teaching teenagers is understanding them, planning relevant lessons and responding appropriately to them – basically, being able to connect with them on their level.
+And we’re not even kidding!

 The first thing you need in order to be able to do this is to identify good topics for your lessons.
 If you centre your lessons around themes and topics which interest your students, they will be genuinely interested in the lesson and actively participate in the lesson activities.
-To be sure which topics are relevant for your class you will need to do a needs analysis and get to know them on a personal level, but here are a few topics which should stimulate conversation with your teenage learners:
+To be sure which topics are relevant for your class you will need to do a needs analysis and get to know them on a personal level.

 Teenagers are at a very exciting time in their lives.
-They will finish school soon and join the big wide world of independent living.
-Though there may be a bit of anxiety about the future, they should also be enthusiastic and excited.
+They will finish school soon and join the big, wide world of independent living.
+Though they may be a bit anxious about the future, they should also be enthusiastic and excited.
 This can translate into passion and energy in the classroom.
 Tune into these feelings by speaking about the future on an individual level or a more global level.
-Activities can include making predictions about the future, finding out about jobs they may be interested in trying, and making time capsules to represent their generation.
+Activities can include making predictions about the future, finding out about jobs they may be interested in, and making time capsules to represent their generation.

 It’s no revelation that even our youngest students these days are exposed to technology and incorporate technology into their everyday lives.
-Though traditional teachers may try to limit the use of technology in the classroom, there is no reason not to take advantage of their knowledge of and interest in the subject.
+Though traditional teachers may try to limit the use of technology in the classroom, there is no reason not to take advantage of their knowledge of and interest in the subject as a discussion point.
 You can have a debate on the use of smartphones in the classroom, discuss the future role of technology in the workplace, and do research webquests.

 Teaching teenagers can be challenging but don’t be put off if you find yourself faced with a class of unimpressed teens.
-Think carefully about what interests them and you could find yourself having the time of your life in the classroom.
+Think carefully about what interests them – both in terms of topics and activities – and make sure you consider your lesson plan carefully.
+If you put in the work to build a relationship with your students and take time to plan lessons that will really resonate with them, you could find yourself having the time of your life in the classroom.